JenniferShelton/JenniferShelton.github.io/_episodes/01-introduction.md

 - Many bioinformatic tasks require large amounts of computing power
 ---

-## The Shell
+## Open your terminal

 To start we will open a terminal.

-1. Go to the [link](https://www.nygenome.org) given to you at the workshop
+1. Go to the [link](https://pad.carpentries.org/Siw_atlanta) given to you at the workshop
+2. Paste the notebook link next to your name into your browser
-2. Select "Terminal" from the "JupyterLab" launcher (or blue button with a plus in the upper left corner)
+3. Select "Terminal" from the "JupyterLab" launcher (or blue button with a plus in the upper left corner)
-3. After you have done this put up a green sticky not if you see a flashing box next to a `$`
+4. After you have done this put up a green sticky not if you see a flashing box next to a `$`

-When the shell is first opened, you are presented with a **prompt**, indicating that the shell is waiting for input.
+What am I seeing: when the shell is first opened, you are presented with a **prompt**, indicating that the shell is waiting for input.

 ```bash
 $
 ```

+## The Shell

+The shell is a program where users can type commands.
+With the shell, it's possible to invoke complicated programs like climate modeling software or simple commands that create an empty directory with only one line of code.
+The most popular Unix shell is Bash (the Bourne Again SHell --- so-called because it's derived from a shell written by Stephen Bourne).
+Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.
+Note that 'Git Bash' is a piece of software that enables Windows users to use a Bash like interface when interacting with Git.

+Using the shell will take some effort and some time to learn.
+While a GUI presents you with choices to select, CLI choices are not automatically presented to you, so you must learn a few commands like new vocabulary in a language you're studying.
+However, unlike a spoken language, a small number of "words" (i.e. commands) gets you a long way, and we'll cover those essential few today.

+The grammar of a shell allows you to combine existing tools into powerful pipelines and handle large volumes of data automatically.
+Sequences of commands can be written into a *script*, improving the reproducibility of workflows.

+In addition, the command line is often the easiest way to interact with remote machines and supercomputers.
+Familiarity with the shell is near essential to run a variety of specialized tools and resources including high-performance computing systems.
+As clusters and cloud computing systems become more popular for scientific data crunching, being able to interact with the shell is becoming a necessary skill.
+We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

+## The Prompt

 The shell typically uses `$` as the prompt, but may use a different symbol.
 In the examples for this lesson, we'll show the prompt as `$`.